planetfederal/geonode_ads/README.md

 Geonode Admin Defined Skin
 ==============

 Allows the site administrator to customize various styles and assets through the Geonode admin panel.
-This readme covers the following sections
+This readme covers the following sections:

 * [Installation](#installation)
 * [Using ADS](#using)